Group Members

 PhD Student in Geomatics Engineering

-Juan Pedro Carbonell Rivera is a is a PhD student in Geomatics Engineering at UPV with a predoctoral contract granted by the Spanish Ministry of Science, Innovation and Universities, since September 2018.
+Juan Pedro Carbonell Rivera is a PhD student in Geomatics Engineering at UPV with a predoctoral contract granted by the Spanish Ministry of Science, Innovation and Universities, since September 2018.
 His research is focused on characterisation of forest structure by integrated analysis of methods based on Unmanned Aerial Vehicle (UAV) derived imagery.

 He is currently involved in project FIRMACARTO.